Cape Finisterre: Geography

 Cape Finisterre has several beaches, including O Rostro, Arnela, Mar de Fora, Langosteira, Riveira, and Corbeiro.
 Many of the beaches are framed by steep cliffs leading down to the Mare Tenebrosum (or dark sea, the name of the Atlantic in the Middle Ages).
+The peninsula contains the port and municipality of Fisterra.

 There are several rocks in this area associated with religious legends, such as the "holy stones", the "stained wine stones", the "stone chair", and the tomb of the Celtic crone-goddess Orcabella.

 Pilgrimage

 Cape Finisterre is the final destination for many pilgrims on the Way of St. James, the pilgrimage to the shrine of the apostle Saint James the Great in the Cathedral of Santiago de Compostela.
 Cape Finisterre is about 90 km (50 miles) from Santiago de Compostela.
+The name of this route is Camino Finisterre.

 The origin of the pilgrimage to Finisterre is not certain.
 However, it is believed to date from pre-Christian times and was possibly associated with Finisterre's status as the "edge of the world" and a place to see the last sun of the day.
 The tradition continued in medieval times, when "hospitals" were established to cater to pilgrims along the route from Santiago de Compostela to Finisterre.

 Some pilgrims continue on to Muxía, which is a day's walk away.